Apprenticeships

 EQUIVALENT TO A BACHELOR’S OR MASTER’S DEGREE

-An apprenticeship takes between one and five years to complete.
+An apprenticeship can take from eight months to five years to complete.
 The duration of an apprenticeship depends on age, prior skills, apprenticeship type/level, and sector

 How to apply